lararosekelley/dotfiles/content/.config/herdr/local-plugins/default-session/README.md

 ## After a reboot

-A restore brings back spaces, tabs, splits, and cwds, but every pane comes back as a bare shell — herdr does not relaunch programs the way tmux-resurrect's `@resurrect-processes` did.
-The startup hook fills that gap: every tab whose panes are *all* idle shells is rebuilt from its entry in `layout.json`, so nvim, lazygit, glances, journalctl, tuicr, ghzinga, and claude come back where they belong.
+A restore brings back spaces, tabs, splits, and cwds, but every pane comes back as a bare shell. herdr does not relaunch programs the way tmux-resurrect's `@resurrect-processes` did.
+The startup hook fills that gap: every tab whose panes are _all_ idle shells is rebuilt from its entry in `layout.json`, so nvim, lazygit, glances, journalctl, tuicr, ghzinga, and claude come back where they belong.
 That makes launching herdr the equivalent of `@continuum-restore 'on'`.